-Team contract resource: Sample Team Contract
+contract resource: Sample Team Team Contract_A4_group

 Observer 1 - Coordinator of the group.
-Obtain agreement of who is who within the team, arrange discussion of the team contract and get all to sign it, set and agree schedule of group work with the team.
+Obtain agreement of who is who within the team, arrange discussion of the team contract and get all to sign it, set and agree schedule of groupwork with the team.

 Observer 2 - This person takes on a role as an observer of the process.
-This person should consider what she/he would say if she/he were Áine and create a tick box list.
-This tick box can used as part of the observation, i.e. is this what actually happened?
-In addition, the observer should make notes on how the group work element of the project works out, i.e. was the team contract adhered to?
+This person should consider what she/he would say if she/he were Aine and create a tick box list.
+This tick box can used as part of the observation, i.e. is this what actually happened.
+In addition, the observer should make notes on how the groupwork element of the project work out, i.e. was the team contract adhered to.

-Conor (Student) is aggrieved, he expected more support in the form of synchronous classes and is unhappy that the tutor pointed him to more 'online resources' and 'rubrics' after the initial complaint.
-There is too much left to the students and Aine, the educator, does not teach.
+Conor (Student) is aggrieved, he expected more support in the form of synchronous classes and is unhappy that the tutor pointed him to more 'online 'rubrics' resources' and after the complaint.
+There is too much left to the students, and Aine, the educator doesn't teach.
 She runs one tutorial every three weeks, that is far too few as far as Conor is concerned.
 For this discussion forum project, Conor wants more instruction on how design factors are implemented in practice in order to be able to weigh them up.
 He will wait until he hears back from Aine, the educator, before he engages with the project and the team.